HuaweiCloudBrazilTeam/cloud-auto-scaling-demo/README.md

 If everything is correct, click **Create Now**.

-After successful creation, you can see the newly created AS Configuration in the list and now need to go back to you **AS Group creation** to finish the creation of the AS Group with the selected AS Configuration.
+After successful creation, you can see the newly created AS Configuration in the list and now need to go back to your **AS Group creation** to finish the creation of the AS Group with the selected AS Configuration.

-3. Add Policy:
+3. ### Add Policy:

 A scaling policy specifies the conditions for triggering a scaling action as well as the triggered operation.
 If the conditions are met, a scaling action is triggered to perform the required operation.